moldyn/dcTMD/README.md

 > This package is still in beta stage.
 Please open an issue if you encounter
 > any bug/error.

 This package aids in the analysis of dissipation-corrected targeted molecular dynamics (dcTMD) simulations.
 The method enforces rare unbinding events of ligands from proteins via a constraint pulling bias.
 Subsequently, free energy profiles and friction factors are estimated along the unbinding coordinate.
-For a methological overview, see our [article](https://pubs.acs.org/doi/full/10.1021/acs.jctc.8b00835)
+For a methodological overview, see our [article](https://pubs.acs.org/doi/full/10.1021/acs.jctc.8b00835)

 > S. Wolf, and G. Stock,
 > *Targeted molecular dynamics calculations of free energy profiles using a nonequilibrium friction correction.*,